demisto/content-docs/docs/tutorials/tut-setup-dev.md

 (venv) sb@dddd:~/demisto/content$ git checkout -b my_integration_name
 Switched to a new branch 'my_integration_name'
 ```
+### Step 7: Your integration directory

-Now, use `demisto-sdk` to create a directory under `Packs/<Your pack name>`, named after your product where you will put all your content files later, and add it to the staged changes in `git`.
+Create a directory under `Packs/<Your pack name>` named after your product where you will put all your content files later, and add it to the staged changes in `git`.
+Make sure you use **PascalCase** in the directory name (i.e. `MyIntegration`).
 For more description regarding what exactly a pack is please click [here](../integrations/packs-format).

-Make sure you use **PascalCase** in the directory name (i.e. `MyIntegration`), you can create a Pack and an Integration directory using the `demisto-sdk init` command.
+You can create a Pack and an Integration directory using the `demisto-sdk init` command.
 An example of creating a pack called `MyNewPack`, with an integration called `MyIntegration`, and with the metadata file created automatically:
 ```bash
 ➜  content-docs2 git:(add-pack-and-sdk-docs) ✗ demisto-sdk init --pack